 - Administering medications

 - Managing LPNs, LVNs and nurse aides

 - Informing patients and their families

-Nurses with a higher degree may have more complex job duties and responsibilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and typically work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.
+Nurses with a more advanced degree may have more complex job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degrees Available

 There are multiple degrees offered to become a registered nurse.
 And to become an RN, a student must enroll in an accredited school and program.
 A student can acquire a qualifying degree in as little as two years, or advance to attain a graduate degree for a total of 6 years.
 Following are some short explanations of the nursing degrees that are offered in the Spring Gap MD area.